slap/sos-encyclopedia/index.md

 {% endfor %}
 </ul>

-### Polynomias in the positive boundary of the SOS cone
+### Polynomials in the positive boundary of the SOS cone
 <ul>
 {%- assign polys_pos = site.polynomials | where_exp: "p", "p.tags contains 'positive-boundary'" -%}
 {% for p in polys_pos %}